MichaelCurrin/dev-cheatsheets/cheatsheets/shell/shells.md

 ### Conditional

-In short, the most reliable way in conditonal flow is this.
+In short, the most reliable way in conditional flow is this.
 To be tested.
 Perhaps it can work with `case`.

 ```sh
 IS_BASH=false